Jujunakarmi/Juju-test/README.md

 # Juju-test
+## this is a smaller title

-This is a repo testing Github activities
+This is a **repo** testing Github activities

+1. This is a numbered list.
+2. Second numbered list.

+Add something to my readme to test for a pull request!